gonicus/svg-to-ttf/README.md

 From source
 -----------

 Alternatively you may want to run it from source.
-Just run the python script in the src directory direcly and make sure that you have
+Just run the python script in the src directory directly and make sure that you have these installed:

  * Python 3
  * Beautifulsoup 4
  * Fontforge bindings for Python 3

-around.

 Example with Qt/QML